 - James K. Roberge.
 Operational Amplifiers: Theory and Practice, second edition, (in progress).

 - Kent H. Lundberg.
-Feedback Systems for Analog Circuit Design.
-Unpublished, 2006.
+Feedback Circuit Techniques.
+Unpublished, 2012.

 - Alan B. Grebene.
 Bipolar and MOS Analog Integrated Circuit Design.
 Wiley, New York, 1984.